 After you save a selection to the Quick Part Gallery, you can reuse the selection by clicking Quick Parts and choosing the selection from the gallery.

 Use the Building Blocks Organizer to preview any table you created.
 You can also edit properties and delete the tables from here.

 Just eight tips aren’t enough to cover the scope of tables in our everyday work.
 I haven’t talked about the role of the Design tab in creating eye-catching tables.
 That is a topic in itself.
 But it is one of the lesser areas to get confused over thanks to the visual help in that tab.

-Tables are one common area between Word and Excel.
-Excel is for power managing tabular data, but doing them well in both is an essential Office skill.
+Tables are one common area between Microsoft Word and Excel.
+Microsoft Excel is for power managing tabular data, but doing them well in both is an essential Microsoft Office skill.
 So, jump in with your input.

 Are tables an important Microsoft Word routine for you?
 Which is the particular Word table annoyance that confuses you?
 Maybe, we can help each other with tips.